Life-long learning and enjoyment, for all.

 - Full borrowing access to province-wide collections

 - Computer access

 CEHPL stands united with all public libraries in the province in its commitment to work towards the following shared vision: All Nova Scotians have full and equitable access to spaces, services, resources, programs, and employment/volunteers opportunities offered by public libraries.

-CEHPL has joined forces with five other regional library boards (e.g. Annapolis Valley Regional Library, Cape Breton Regional Library, Cumberland Public Library, Eastern Counties Regional Library, and Western Counties Regional Library) to form an Interregional Library Accessibility Advisory Committee.
+CEHPL has joined forces with five other regional library boards (Annapolis Valley Regional Library, Cape Breton Regional Library, Cumberland Public Library, Eastern Counties Regional Library, and Western Counties Regional Library) to form the Interregional Advisory Committee for Library Accessibility (IACLA).

 The Committee is composed of twelve members; half of the Committee members are people with disabilities or who represent people with disabilities.

 We want to hear from you!
 If you experience an accessibility issue with one of our services or locations, or if you have any feedback or questions about accessibility, please contact our Admin Office or fill out the form below:

 Colchester-East Hants Public Library